 September 25, 2015, Teri Skultety

 From a couple of years ago, I thought that the word “aubergine” sounded poetic and wanted to build a poem around it, so I did.
-At one time or another, we’re all, or have been, the bright young thing at the last picture show, something beautifully poignant in that.
+At one time or another, we’re all, or have been, the bright young thing at the last picture show, there’s something beautifully poignant about that.
 I’ve been very blessed with this ability to put words together in this way.
 It is something that I was naturally adept at to begin with, but, it is also a skill that took the last forty years to develop to where I’m at with it now, something I worked at quite continuously.
 I’ve written a lot of bad poetry along the way.
 The point of that is that like any other skill, it’s something that has to be cultivated.
-Ballerinas learn to become ballerinas.
-I’m not a person who subscribes to the idea of stagnation, as mentioned in previous posts, I want to be just as good at writing stories of any length, I want to be just as good at writing novels, at my new love of long form fiction, to have that process and skill be as fluid for me as writing poetry is.
-The answer to that is to keep writing longer fiction.
+Ballerinas learn to be ballerinas.
+I’m not a person who subscribes to the idea of stagnation, as mentioned in previous posts, I want to be just as good at writing stories, to have that process and skill be as fluid for me as writing poetry is.
+The answer to that is to keep writing fiction.
 I still write poems though, always have, I probably always will.